Medical Terminology Daily - Est. 2012

 In 1916 Bachmann published a paper titled “The Inter-Auricular Time Interval” in the American Journal of Physiology.
 He measured activation times between the right and left atria and demonstrated that interruption of this distinct anterior interatrial muscular band resulted in delayed left atrial activation.
 He concluded that this band constituted the principal route for rapid interatrial conduction.
 The image, from his original publication, shows a dog’s heart with Bachmann’s bundle.

-Bachmann’s bundle is a broad, flat band of atrial myocardium that crosses the superior aspect of the interatrial sulcus (Waterston’s groove).
+Bachmann’s bundle is a broad, flat band of atrial myocardium that crosses the superior aspect of the interatrial sulcus.
 It extends from the right atrium close to the junction of the right atrial appendage and the superior vena cava, and courses leftward across the interatrial groove to insert into the base of the left atrial appendage and the anterosuperior left atrial wall.
+The bundle is well-delineated and in most cases, a fine fatty layer is interposed between the underlying myocardium and the bundle.

 Image from Testut & Latarjet (1931) showing Bachmann's bundle